Cogmasters/concord/docs/guides/cross_compiling.md

 that our actual C compiler command is `aarch64-linux-gnu-gcc`.
 This will be our `CC` value.

-The gencodecs system that Concord uses requires that the system C compiler is available.
+The Reflect-C system that Concord uses requires that the system C compiler is available.
 This means we have to set `HOSTCC` when we compile.
 Since our target triplet is `x86_64-pc-linux-gnu`, this means that our host C compiler is named `x86_64-pc-linux-gnu-gcc`.
 However, since this is the primary C